dan-chow/reading-notes/books/Java_Concurrency_in_Practice/Ch03_Sharing_Objects.md

   }
   ```

+	ThisEscape illustrates an important special case of escape—when the this references escapes during construction.
+When the inner EventListener instance is published, so is the enclosing ThisEscape instance.
+But an object is in a predictable, consistent state only after its constructor returns, so publishing an object from within its constructor can publish an incompletely constructed object.
+This is true even if the publication is the last statement in the constructor.
+If the this reference escapes during construction, the object is considered not properly constructed.

-- Do not allow the this reference to escape during construction.
+	Do not allow the this reference to escape during construction.

-- Using a factory method to prevent the this reference from escaping during construction.
+	Using a factory method to prevent the this reference from escaping during construction.
   ```java
   public class SafeListener {
     private final EventListener listener;